kevinadrianpl/personal-blog/content/english/post/password_attacks.md

   The shorter the password, the faster these attacks can work.
 These attacks generally aren't hard to do and can be done with penetration software.
   Popular tools such as [hashcat](https://hashcat.net/hashcat/) and [John the Ripper](https://www.openwall.com/john/) are commonly used by both the good guys and bad.

-- Hybrid Attacks – This is form of password guessing, these attacks combine the power of dictionary and brute-force attacks, covering more possible combinations.
+- Hybrid Attacks – This is form of password guessing, these attacks combine the power of dictionaries, wordlists and brute-force attacks, covering more possible combinations.

 - Password Spraying – This s also called credential stuffing.
 Password spraying uses credentials stolen through social engineering attacks such as phishing and successful results from dictionary, brute-force, or hybrid attacks.
 Taking a password that is known to work for at least one system or application, an attacker tries it across an